tayloramurphy/dbt-extend/README.md

 ## Macros
 ### Data Type Conversion
 #### empty_to_na ([source](macros/data_type/empty_to_na.sql))
-Converts an empty value to a "(N/A)".
+Converts an empty value to "(N/A)" or other, if specified.

 Usage: